kisakova/documentation/community/write.rst

 Numbered List
 ~~~~~~~~~~~~~

-To form a numbered list, start the line with arabic numerals (1,2,3), upper- or lowercase alphabet letters (A,B,C, or a,b,c), upper- or lowercase Roman numerals (I, II, III, or i, ii, iii).
+To form a numbered list, start the line with Arabic numerals (1,2,3), upper- or lowercase alphabet letters (A,B,C, or a,b,c), upper- or lowercase Roman numerals (I, II, III, or i, ii, iii).
 You can automatically enumerate the list by starting the lines with a hash sign (\#).

 Simple numbered list: